6.4. Configure Network Bridging Using a GUI

 Procedure 6.2.
 Editing an Existing Bridge Connection

-- Select the Bridge connection you want to edit from the left hand menu.
+- Select the Bridge connection you want to edit.

 Configuring the Connection Name, Auto-Connect Behavior, and Availability Settings